kxbmap/sbt-jooq/docs/src/main/mdoc/README.md

 ### Rewriting configurations

 The plugin replaces placeholders like `${KEY}` in configurations to variables value.
+If value is `java.util.Properties`, it expands to property elements that contains key and value elements, otherwise to string.

 And inserts a generator target directory element if it is not configured.